lasanthamudalige/setups/arch/kde/README.md

-# A script to auto install necessay apps in Linux mint
+# A script to auto install necessay apps in Arch Linux

 ## Table of content